 We have previously mentioned that solution designs come in two forms: low-level design and high-level design, each serving a different role and being prepared in a different phase of the software development life cycle or SDLC.

-During the Analysis stage, a solution architect creates the High-Level Solution Design (HLD) for the project.
+During the Analysis stage, a solution architect creates the project’s High-Level Solution Design (HLD).
 The HLD is an architectural plan for the IT system and is usually submitted alongside the Statement of Work (SOW).

 The HLD is mainly for a slightly technical audience, and its purpose is: